fearfulsmtry/litany-of-horror/_posts/2025-08-04-aswang-part-i.md

 Then a faint _thud_—something small dropping from the roof.
 Or climbing.

 She stood carefully, went to the window, and peeked between the slats.
 The moon was hidden behind clouds.
 The trees across the road swayed as though something had passed through them, but there was no breeze.

-A cat stared back at her from the fence post.
-White, with one blue eye and one clouded grey.
-It didn’t blink.
-Just watched.

-Then it opened its mouth and hissed—a long, dry sound—without moving its body.

-Anna stepped back and shut the curtain.

 ---